deartc/DanceMusic/README.md

-Group 2: Updating / Deleting Data from a Database Write a DML statement that UPDATEs a set of rows with a WHERE clause.
+Group 2: Updating / Deleting Data from a Database  i use the following one to satisfy requiremnts:
+Write a DML statement that UPDATEs a set of rows with a WHERE clause.
 The values used in the WHERE clause should be a variable.

+I did not use these group 2 features:

-Write a DML statement that DELETEs a set of rows with a WHERE clause.
+Write a a DML statement that DELETEs a set of rows with a WHERE clause.
 The values used in the WHERE clause should be a variable.
 Write a DML statement that DELETEs rows from a table that another table references.
 This script will have to also DELETE any records that reference these rows.
 Both of the DELETE statements need to be wrapped in a single TRANSACTION.